 Wearing a face mask.
-All staff and Pre-K-12 students must wear a face mask at all times while in a District building or on school grounds.
+All staff and Pre-K-12 students must wear a face mask at all times while in a District building.
 Medical documentation must be on file if a student is unable to tolerate a mask.

-Physical distancing of at least 6 feet when feasible, 3 feet minimum.
+Physical distancing of at least 3 feet when feasible.